robertmaynard/PyFR/doc/src/catalyst.rst

 - *hostname*: the hostname that the plugin will try to connect to for the `pvserver` process.
 - *port*: port to connect to on the aforementioned *hostname*.
+- *metadata_out*: Boolean.  output per-timestep metadata as the simulation runs.
+Note that this adds global communciation to every visualization invocation.
 - *isovalues*: python list containing the isovalues to use for computing isosurfaces.
 - *eye*: 3-element python list specifying where the camera falls (X, Y, Z)